h-takeyeah/slack-apps/slashcommands-handler-with-mqtt/README.md

 # Slash Commands Handler with MQTT

-*Computer A* does not have any global IP but information which is calculated at this computer is needed to respond to your Slash Commands.
+*Devices* does not have any global IP but information which is calculated at this computer is needed to respond to your Slash Commands.

 Using Pub/Sub is good choice  when your Slash Commands cannot respond until